 Navigate to your dashboard settings via Settings in the dashboard's sidebar menu.

-Find the Take daily snapshots setting and enable it.
+Find the Snapshots Enabled setting and enable it.
 Set your Snapshot Hour to the time of day you would like the Snapshot to be generated.
 When finished, click Update to save your changes.

 From your dashboard, select View Snapshots in the sidebar menu and you'll be redirected to the Snapshot Viewer.
 Select a calendar date to view previous snapshots.